AVGVSTVS96/react-shiki/package/README.md

 };
 ```

-Pass CodeHighlight to `react-markdown` as a code component
+Pass CodeHighlight to `react-markdown` as a code component:
 ```tsx
 import ReactMarkdown from 'react-markdown';
 import { CodeHighlight } from './CodeHighlight';